benashford/rs-es/README.md

 7. Implement Multi Get API
 8. Implement Bulk API
 9. Implement Term Vectors and Multi termvectors API
-10. All neuances of geo-searches.
-11. Test coverage.
+10. Test coverage.
-12. Everything else.
-13. Performance (ensure use of persistent HTTP connections, etc.).
+11. Performance (ensure use of persistent HTTP connections, etc.).
-14. Documentation, both rustdoc and a suitable high-level write-up in this README
+12. Documentation, both rustdoc and a suitable high-level write-up in this README